neuvector/docs/user/pages/13.troubleshooting/01.troubleshooting/docs.md

 #### Login and Initial Configuration
 + Check to make sure appropriate access to the manager (IP address, port, route) is allowed through firewalls.
-+ Apply the license file in order to see all containers, nodes, and Enforcers

 #### Ongoing Operation
 + Directory integration.
 NeuVector supports specific configurations for LDAP/AD and other integrations for groups and roles.
 Contact NeuVector for additional troubleshooting steps and a tool for AD troubleshooting.